May 12 2021 – Diana L

 Many things can cause headaches, but whether it is due to stress, heat, or allergies you just want to get back to feeling good.
 If you suffer from migraine attacks, you probably feel it isn't "if" but "when" your next one will hit.

 Have you thought of drinking tea for migraines?
 Loose leaf tea is a natural aid that may help provide some relief for headaches and migraines.
-Specific teas have natural pain-easing health benefits, so we have compiled a list of the eight best teas to help relieve headaches and migraines.
+Specific teas have natural pain-easing health benefits, so we have compiled a list of the best tea for headaches and migraines.

 Headaches are often caused by inflammation.
 Ginger tea has been used as a natural health remedy for centuries due to its anti-inflammatory properties.
 Ginger tea helps reduce toxins by opening up the blood vessels and improving circulation.
 Research has also shown that ginger can help ease an upset stomach, which may have resulted from taking pain relievers.